Buying real estate in Switzerland?

 Can property investment directly lead to citizenship in Switzerland?

-No, property investment cannot directly lead to Swiss citizenship because Switzerland does not have a citizenship-by-investment program, regardless of how much you spend on real estate.
+There is no direct pathway from property investment to Swiss citizenship in 2026, because Switzerland does not have a citizenship-by-investment program of any kind.

-The typical timeline from becoming a Swiss resident to citizenship eligibility is at least 10 years of actual residence, plus the time it takes to process your naturalization application (usually 1 to 3 years), so you are looking at roughly 11 to 13 years minimum.
+The typical timeline from first arriving in Switzerland to citizenship eligibility is at least 10 years of lawful residence, plus the 18 months to 3 years it takes to process the naturalization application itself.

 Is citizenship automatic after long-term residency in Switzerland?

-To be eligible for ordinary naturalization in Switzerland, you need at least 10 years of legal residence, including at least 3 of the last 5 years before applying, and you must hold a C permit (permanent residence) at the time of application.
+Swiss federal law requires at least 10 years of legal residence in Switzerland, including 3 of the last 5 years before you apply, and you must hold a C settlement permit at the time of your application.

 What are the real requirements to become a citizen in Switzerland?